finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

                 // uncomment the below to set overrides at the request level
                 // InstrumentCapabilities result = apiInstance.GetExistingInstrumentCapabilities(identifier, model, effectiveAt, asAt, instrumentScope, recipeScope, recipeCode, opts: opts);

-                // [EXPERIMENTAL] GetExistingInstrumentCapabilities: Retrieve capabilities of an existing instrument identified by LUID.
+                // GetExistingInstrumentCapabilities: Retrieve capabilities of an existing instrument identified by LUID.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
 Given an lusid instrument id provides instrument capabilities, outlining features, and, given the model, the capabilities also include supported addresses as well as economic dependencies.
                 InstrumentCapabilities result = apiInstance.GetExistingInstrumentCapabilities(identifier, model, effectiveAt, asAt, instrumentScope, recipeScope, recipeCode);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }